alice-doc/alice-analysis-tutorial/building/build.md

 aliBuild and alienv give you the ability to build the same development source with different defaults without duplicating the source, and without conflicts.

-Imagine we are under `~/alice` and we have cloned AliRoot and AliPhysics with the `aliBuild init` command above.
+Imagine we are under `~/alice` and we have cloned AliRoot and AliPhysics with the `git clone` command above.
 We build AliPhysics _twice_, once with ROOT 5 and a second time against ROOT 6.

 **Let's first build AliPhysics with ROOT 5:**